lupyuen/lupyuen.github.io/src/pinecone.md

 ![PineCone BL602 AT Demo Linker Map](https://lupyuen.github.io/images/pinecone-linkermap.png)

-Here we see the list of functions and data objects defined in bl602_demo_at.map, sorted by size.
-Let's look at the first page of functions and data objects.
+Here we see the list of functions, global variables and static variables defined in `bl602_demo_at.map`, sorted by size.

+Let's look at the first page of functions and variables.

 ## Find the WiFi Buffers

 Remember that Wireless RAM starts at address `0x4203 0000`?
-I have highlighted in yellow the 19 largest data objects in Wireless RAM...
+I have highlighted in yellow the 19 largest variables in Wireless RAM...

 ```
 __bss_start